 I'm continuing to add to this page, so please contact me if you don't see something valuable listed!

-Brevity Blog rolls insightful posts on revision checklists, where to submit work, the Seven Deadly Sins of Workshops, the latest nonfiction contests, and more.
+Brevity Blog rolls insightful posts on where to submit work, the latest nonfiction contests, and more.

 The Kenyon Review Online blog features the transparency-promoting "Why We Chose It" series and the KR Credos.

-Steven Harvey's perceptive "Paragraph of the Week" on The Humble Essayist close reads a single paragraph from writers ranging from Montaigne to Naomi Shihab Nye and including many new and emerging writers.
+Steven Harvey's perceptive "Paragraph of the Week" on The Humble Essayist close reads a single paragraph from known and emerging writers.

 Literary Journals and Calls for Submissions